ig3/anki-limitnew/README.md

 This parameter may be set to true or false.

-If it is true then new cards are limited based on total workload: the sum of cards due and studied across all decks.
+If it is true then new cards are limited based on total workload: the sum of cards due and studied across all decks, and total number of overdue cards.

-The limits are configured in add-on configuration parameters totalWorkloadLimit and totalWorkloadMax.
+The limits are configured in add-on configuration parameters totalWorkloadLimit, totalWorkloadMax and totalOverdueMax.
 These work as described above.

 ### mode - default min